World Foraminifera Database

 Also added are all the records of species described from modern sediment, compiled from Ellis and Messina Catalogue of Foraminifera and by Johannes Pignatti.

-The Photogallery currently contains ~4500 images linked to species records, mostly entered by Tomas Cedhagen from Brady’s Challenger volume:
+The Photogallery currently contains ~5,000 images linked to species records, mostly entered by Tomas Cedhagen from Brady’s Challenger volume and Cushman monographs:

 - Brady, H.B.
 (1884).
 Report on the Foraminifera dredged by HMS Challenger, during the years 1873-1876.
 Reports of the Scientific Results of the Voyage of HMS Challenger Zoology 9, 814 p.